ishtiaq2/angular10/README.md

 # angular10
-revise and update my knowledge about angular, ts and css
+Revise and update my knowledge about angular, ts and css